MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/cloud-automation.md

 ![Reliability in automation function](./_images/automation-function-reliability.png)

 **Event Grid**.
-If your workflow uses Event Grid, check if your scenario might generate a high enough volume of events to clog the grid.
+If your workflow uses Event Grid, check if your scenario could generate a high volume of events, enough to clog the grid.
 See [Event Grid message delivery and retry](https://docs.microsoft.com/azure/event-grid/delivery-and-retry) to understand how it handles events when delivery isn't acknowledged, and modify your logic accordingly.
 The cost center workflow does not implement additional checks for this, since it only watches for resource creation events in a resource group.
-It can also watch for resources created in an entire subscription, which can generate larger number of events, that require resilient handling.
+Monitoring resources created in an entire subscription, can generate larger number of events, requiring resilient handling.

 ## Security considerations